Tea Time Book Club

 Current History Book Club

 Have a love of history and want to talk to others who feel the same?
 Current History Book Club centers on recent historical events and the people, places and actions that caused them.
-All interested readers are welcome; the next Current History Book Club session is set for Tuesday, April 26, at 7 p.m.
-The featured title is Pirate Hunters: Treasure, Obsession, and the Search for a Legendary Ship by Robert Kurson.
+All interested readers are welcome.
+Current History Book Club does not meet during the summer.
+The next discussion is set for Tuesday, Sept.
+27, at 7 p.m. at the downtown Main Library.
+The selected title is Carry Me Home: Birmingham, Alabama: The Climactic Battle of the Civil Rights Revolution by Diane McWhorter.

 View Current History past and upcoming titles.